wearefine/battleforthenet-widget/README.md

     org: 'fftf',

     /*
-     * Specify a delay (in milliseconds) before showing the widget.
-Defaults to one
-     * second.
-     */
-    delay: 1000,

-    /*
      * Specify a date on which to display the widget.
 Defaults to July 12th, 2017 if
      * omitted.
 Useful for testing.
      */